IQSS/dataverse/doc/Import Datasets survey.md

 * `FinalizeDatasetPublicationCommand` Does most of the heavy lifting: Permissions, notifications, file permissions, etc. **Handles DOI creation**.
 Kicks off the post-publish workflow, if any.
 * `UpdateDatasetVersionCommand` updates a dataset version, if it is the edit version (otherwise throws `IllegalCommandException`).
 Validates and updates related fields, but generally takes the updated Java Dataset object and puts it into the DB.
 * `UpdateDatasetThumbnailCommand` Creates/return thumbnails for Dataset.
 Not relevant to this effort.
 * `UpdateDatasetTargetURLCommand` **Super-user only** Sets the persistent identifier of a dataset using its metadata.
-This action is for both internal database and the external ID provider.
+This action affects both internal database and the external ID provider.
 * `DestroyDatasetCommand` **Super-user only**.
 Deletes datasets, even if they are published.
 * `DeleteDatasetVersionCommand` Deletes the *draft* version of a dataset.
 May destroy the dataset, if all it has is a draft (so, not published and no more versions left after the draft is deleted).
     - TODO: Rename command to `DeleteDatasetDraftVersionCommand`.